Infrastructure as Code: Automated Deployments with Ansible

 Git Tag the Release

 One final bit of admin.
-In order to preserve a historical marker, we’ll use Git tags to mark the state of the codebase that reflects what’s currently live on the server:
+To preserve a historical marker, we’ll use Git tags to mark the state of the codebase that reflects what’s currently live on the server:

 $ git tag LIVE $ export TAG=$(date +DEPLOYED-%F/%H%M) # this generates a timestamp $ echo $TAG # should show "DEPLOYED-" and then the timestamp $ git tag $TAG $ git push origin LIVE $TAG # pushes the tags up to GitHub